justabaka/alertmanager-webhook-telegram/README.md

 2. Click on the chat in the left pane
 3. You can get the chat ID in the URL

+### Sending alerts to a @username
+In order to send alerts an individual user you must obtain the Telegram user ID via https://t.me/userinfobot or a similar service.
+You may supply the ID as a regular chat id.
+Sending directly to @username is not supported yet.

+Please also note that the user needs to send any message to the bot first.

 Testing alerts
 ===============